 That said, certain varieties — such as kelp, kombu, and dulse — tend to contain very high amounts of iodine and should not be eaten frequently or in high amounts (

 Others, such as spirulina, contain very little, so don’t rely on them as your only source of iodine.

 Seaweed contains certain beneficial nutrients that may help keep your heart healthy.

-Adding seaweed to your diet may reduce your risk of developing diabetes.
+Adding seaweed to your diet may reduce your risk of developing type 2 diabetes.

 In another study, healthy participants who were given seaweed extract 30 minutes before a carb-rich meal benefited from an 8% higher insulin sensitivity than those given a placebo (

 Higher insulin sensitivity is beneficial because it helps your body respond better to insulin and regulate your blood sugar levels more effectively.

 Overall, seaweed may be beneficial for blood sugar control, but optimal dosage levels remain unclear.
 More research is also needed to study the effects of raw versus powdered varieties.

 Eating seaweed regularly may help you lose weight, if that’s your goal.